mattermost/docs/source/administration/config-settings.rst

 | This feature's ``config.json`` setting is ``"ExperimentalDefaultChannels": []`` with string array input consisting of channel names, such as ``["announcement", "developers"]``. |
 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

-Allow Users to View Archived Channels (Experimental)
+Allow Users to View Archived Channels (Beta)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**True**: Allows users to view permalinks and search for content of channels that have been archived.
+**True**: Allows users to view, share and search for content of channels that have been archived.
 Users can only view the content in channels of which they were a member before the channel was archived.

-**False**: Users are unable to view permalinks and search for content of channels that have been archived.
+**False**: Users are unable to view, share or search for content of channels that have been archived.

 +-------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"ViewArchivedChannels": false`` with options ``true`` and ``false``.                                      |